Sjoerd Kuyper: 1990s

-The aughts
+2000s

 Director Peter de Baan asked Kuyper to write lyrics for the musical De scheepsjongens van Bontekoe (Java Ho!
 The Adventures of Four Boys Amid Fire, Storm, and Shipwreck), which was performed in 2003.
 In the course of this decade Kuyper would make contributions to eleven musicals, including lyrics and scenarios.
 He wrote the lyrics for the 2005 musical Turks fruit (Turkish Delight), based on Jan Wolkers' novel, and co-wrote the lyrics the 2009 musical Dromen zijn bedrog (Dreams don't come true) with Dick van den Heuvel.
 For these productions Kuyper won two John Kraaijkamp Musical Awards.

 During this period, Burger and Kuyper started writing together, beginning in 2004 with the picture book Jij bent mijn mama niet!
 (You're not my mom!).
 They also wrote forty stories for a method of teaching Nature & Technology by publisher Malmberg (2009).
 More picture books followed, including Sjim and Sjon eten gek (Jim and John Eat Funny) (2009), Mama Lief Alsjeblieft (For You, Sweet Mama) (2014), Kom uit die boom (Get out of that tree) (2015), and stories from paintings for ‘Het grote Rijksmuseum voorleesboek ('The Big Rijksmuseum Reading Book'), ‘Het meisje met de parel ('The Girl with the Pearl Earring') from the Mauritshuis, ‘Rembrandts voorleesbijbel’ ('Rembrandt's Bible Stories') from the Rembrandthuis and ‘Het grote Rembrandt voorleesboek’ ('The Big Rembrandt Reading Book) from the Rijksmuseum.

 Kuyper's father died in 2006.
 He wrote about his father's death in the collection September (2009) and narrated and sang about it in the musical theatre play Dode vaders, lieve zonen (Dead Fathers, Dear Sons), which he performed in 2010 and 2011.
 During this period he won two Zilveren Griffels, in addition to the two Musicals Awards.
 However, his sales steadily declined, and when he voiced his dissatisfaction with the state of affairs in the world of children's books in his Annie M.G.
 Schmidt speech, his new publisher was not amused and he asked Kuyper to publish his work elsewhere in the future.
 The collaboration lasted three years, producing three books and two additional Griffels.